Aligned a Fractured Team Around a Launch-Ready MVP in 60 days.

 Outcomes

-• Descoped 11 non-critical features to reduce cost and complexity
+• Descoped 11 non-critical features to reduce cost, complexity, and timeline pressure

 • Secured executive phase-gate approval to proceed